ramses-tech/nefertari/docs/source/development_tools.rst

 The available options are:

---config        specify ini file to use (required) --models        list of dotted paths of models to index.
-Models must be subclasses of ESBaseDocument.
+--config        specify ini file to use (required) --models        list of models to index (e.g. User).
+Models must subclass ESBaseDocument.
 --params        URL-encoded parameters for each module --quiet         "quiet mode" (surpress output)
 --index         Specify name of index.
 E.g. the slug at the end of http://localhost:9200/example_api